 However, holders of the Convertible Notes may convert them at certain times and upon the occurrence of certain events, as outlined in the indenture governing the Convertible Notes.
 Holders of the Convertible Notes who convert in connection with a "make-whole fundamental change," as defined in the Indenture, may require Altaba to purchase for cash all or any portion of their Convertible Notes at a purchase price equal to 100 percent of the principal amount, plus accrued and unpaid special interest as defined in the Indenture, if any.
 The Convertible Notes are convertible, subject to certain conditions, into shares of Altaba common stock at an initial conversion rate of 18.7161 shares per \$1,000 principal amount of Convertible Notes (which is equivalent to an initial conversion price of approximately \$53.43 per share), subject to adjustment upon the occurrence of certain events.
 Certain corporate events described in the Indenture may increase the conversion rate for holders who elect to convert their Convertible Notes in connection with such corporate event should they occur.
-Prior to the close of business on the business day immediately preceding September 1, 2018, a holder may surrender all or any portion of its Convertible Notes for conversion at any time during any calendar quarter, if the last reported sale price of the common stock for at least 20 trading days (whether or not consecutive) during the period of 30 consecutive trading day.
+Prior to the close of business on the business day immediately preceding September 1, 2018, a holder may surrender all or any portion of its Convertible Notes for conversion at any time during any calendar quarter, if the last reported sale price of the common stock for at least 20 trading days (whether or not consecutive) during the period of 30 consecutive trading days ending on the last trading day of the immediately preceding calendar quarter is greater than or equal to 130 percent of the conversion price on each applicable trading day.
 On January 2, 2018, Bank of New York ("Conversion Agent") notified Altaba that the Notes may be surrendered for conversion until March 31, 2018.
 Through February 26, 2018, none of the bondholders have elected to convert.
-Upon conversion of the Convertible Notes, or a combination thereof, at Altaba's election.
+Upon conversion of the Convertible Notes, holders will receive cash, shares of Altaba's common stock, or a combination thereof, at Altaba's election.
 If converted, Altaba's intent would be to settle the principal amount and any conversion value in excess of the principal amount in cash, although there is no guarantee it would do so and it retains the right to settle in cash, shares or a combination thereof.